myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 Front Display Connector
 -----------------------

-LimePSB-RPCM board has 5-pin 0.1” pitch header J8 with friction lock (Molex 0022112052 [7]).
+LimePSB RPCM board has 5-pin 0.1” pitch header J8 with friction lock (Molex 0022112052 [7]).
 It is dedicated for front display connection.
 Front display connector J8 contains signals for I2C interface, button and power rail.
 More detailed information about the front display connector is provided inTable 15.

 .. table:: Table 15 Front screen connector (J8) pinout